DaveWhiteh/crank-it-up/TESTING.md

 ## Performance

-The Site was tested for Performance, Accessibility, Best Practices and SEO, using the Lighthouse Report in the Google Developer Tools.
+The site was tested for Performance, Accessibility, Best Practices and SEO, using the Lighthouse Report in the Google Developer Tools.

 <details>
 <summary>Home</summary>